 The Robert F. Borkenstein Course On The Effects Of Drugs On Human Performance And Behavior

-The Center for Forensic Science Research & Education will host the 2013 Robert F. Borkenstein Course on the Effects of Drugs on Human Performance at the Mission Palms Hotel & Conference Center in Tempe, AZ.
+The Center for Forensic Science Research & Education will host the 2015 Robert F. Borkenstein Course on the Effects of Drugs on Human Performance at the Mission Palms Hotel & Conference Center in Tempe, AZ.

 The Borkenstein Drug Course covers topics related to the pharmacology of drugs and their effects on psychomotor performance and driving.
 This program has been growing in popularity since it was started in 2002, and has drawn attendees from more than forty states.
-We have responded to student feedback on the course content and have added lactures on “Bath Salts” and synthetic cannabinoids on driving performance and field sobriety tests.
-The 2012 course will also include an overview of psychometric tests of human factors and abilities that make up the five “domains” of cognitive and psychomotor skills needed for safe driving In addition the course now features expanded time for discussion of best practices for analytical laboratories, accreditation and scope of testing.
+We have responded to student feedback on the course content and have added lectures on “Bath Salts” and synthetic cannabinoids on driving performance and field sobriety tests.
+The 2015 course will also include an overview of psychometric tests of human factors and abilities that make up the five “domains” of cognitive and psychomotor skills needed for safe driving In addition the course now features expanded time for discussion of best practices for analytical laboratories, accreditation and scope of testing.
 The class will feature the latest information on practices for scope and sensitivity of testing in DUID cases, surveyed by the National Safety Council.
 This course was originally established to provide professional development training for toxicologists and has been grown to recognize and reflect the relationship between the DRE program and the laboratories that support them.
 It has also been attended by DRE officers and other highway safety professionals.
-Also returning this year is a lecture by DUI defense attorney Todd Landgren on what expert witnesses can expect to face from the defense when testifying in DUID cases.

 - Analytical toxicologists performing testing for DUID investigations.

 - Toxicologists testifying in court on drug and alcohol impaired driving.

 - Public safety specialists involved in developing policies and statutes to respond to drug impaired driving.